emacs-mirror/emacs/mps/manual/source/glossary/v.rst

     vector data type

-        A vector data type is an aggregate type of more than one dimension whose objects have a value for each dimension, where each dimension is of the same type.
+        A vector data type is an aggregate type whose elements belong to the same type and are indexed by integers or tuples of integers.

-        Examples of vector data types include: strings, arrays, and lists.
+        Examples of vector data types include strings and arrays.

         .. relevance::